alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 [Source](https://www.pcgamer.com/software/ai/elon-musk-sam-altman-and-the-worlds-billionaires-are-terrified-of-the-google-ai-genius-behind-a-25-year-old-computer-game-because-they-think-he-might-actually-end-up-controlling-god/)

-Despite saying he's not a gamer, Satya was aware of what DotA 2 was, and the distribution platform of Steam, which is definitely more than nothing.
-I'd rate it a 5/10.
+I will give props that Satya knows what DotA 2 is and what Steam is, but you heard the man.
+He is not a gamer.

-There has always been a healthy overlap between tech workers and gamers, probably due to spending more time on computers in general.
-Satya having to testify his gamer cred was ridiculous enough that I had to check how he rated to his peers.
-And so: this.
+There has always been a healthy overlap between tech workers and gamers, just due to overlap in computer time.
+Reading Satya testifying about his gamer cred was ridiculous enough to inspire a dumb project: researching which tech CEOs were gamers.
+How does Satya rate to his peers?

+As a gaming project, it seems most appropriate to organize CEOs into a tier list.
+I will be rating them among four tiers:

+* Gamer
+* Gamer but Cringe
+* Casual Gamer
+* Not a Gamer

+You'll see why we need the second category.
+Tiers are unordered.

+(Make this graphic later)

+Gamer:
+Demis
+Dario
+Sam Altman

+Gamer but Cringe:
+Mark
+Elon

+Casual Gamer:
+Sundar Pichai
+Bill Gates

+Not a Gamer:
+Satya
+Steve Jobs
+Larry Page
+Sergey Brin
+Tim Cook
+Jeff
+Reed Hastings

 Sam Altman, Elon Musk
 --------------------------------------------------------------------

 Let's start with the other people in the lawsuit.
+Sam is the former president of Y Combinator and current CEO of OpenAI.
+Elon is...you know who Elon is.

 To put things mildly, these two are no longer on good terms.
 However, in the past they were friendlier.
 In the Before Times, Y Combinator actually uploaded a clip of the two discussing video games, back